 Further, bearing in mind that Indonesia is the world's fourth most populous country, and has the world's largest population of Muslims, Australia's geographic proximity made the relationship strategic to the west as a whole.
 Post the Bali bombings, and in the early years of Indonesian democratisation, its significance on the world stage could hardly be overstated.

 The situation was exacerbated further by the potential threat to Australian investments within Indonesia, a market which was also viewed as strategic by the Australian establishment.
 Total Australian investment in Indonesia had reached A$2.6 billion by the end of December 2005, with annual bilateral trade worth about A$10.4 billion.

-Thus, given the strategic importance of this relationship, and the political imperative of maintaining it, the pressure upon Australian politicians, created by the case, was intense.
-The Australian government were well aware that a high profile demonstration by Australia of laissez-faire could only have been politically beneficial.
+Thus, given the vital importance of this relationship, and the political imperative of maintaining it, the pressure upon Australian politicians, created by the case, was intense.
+The Australian government was well aware that a high profile demonstration by Australia of laissez-faire could only have been politically beneficial.

 However, this was not the only political pressure in play.

 In 2004, just three years post 9-11, airport security was a high profile matter, not only with the domestic public, but internationally.
 Australia's airport security was woefully lacking.
 This was evident not only through whistleblowers, who were generally marginalized, but through a number of official reports and documents (see The Library on this website).

 The Australian government had failed to act on these, or at the very least, had failed to act sufficiently.
 In 2004, it is absolutely clear that the security at Sydney, and other Australian airports, remained severely and dangerously compromised, with criminal syndicates entrenched.